pablodecm/phd_thesis/src/104_chapter_4.md

 elements are tightly interrelated.
-As will be reviewed in [Section @sec:ml_hep], most analysis problems amenable by machine learning  in high-energy physics experiments are framed as classification and regression tasks, while the use of structured output task is instead not quite extensive.
+As will be reviewed in [Section @sec:ml_hep], most analysis problems amenable by machine learning  in high-energy physics experiments are framed as classification and regression tasks, while the use of structured output tasks is instead not quite extended.
 The reconstruction of the set and properties of physical objects in an event directly from the detector readout could be framed as a structured output task, if it was to be approached directly using machine learning algorithms